 Follow these rules and you should be off to a good start and on the way to creating a wonderful community.
 However to really take things to the next level check out our bonus step...

 BONUS STEP: Add extra value to your community with apps!

-Keep your members in-the-loop with an email digest of top posts
+Keep your members coming back with an email digest of top posts

 Your members join your group because they want to uncover the value inside.
-But it can be hard for everyone to keep up and experience the value locked inside your Slack .
+But it can be hard for everyone to keep up and experience the value buried inside your Slack.
 The vast majority of members will never engage and stop visiting your Slack quickly.
 We created Lowdown to help with this.
 It lets each of your members set up a personal email digest of channels they care about.
 It's a great way to remind them of their value

 Guide your members and capture their interest when they first join

 A Slack group can be a bit daunting when a member first signs up.
 They have motiviation, yet they’re also unsure if they will get the value they crave from it.
 You want these members to develop a habit of coming back to get involved.
 But Slack makes this hard, partially because it's not designed as a community tool.

 Thankfully you can use Lowdown to automatically welcome your new joins.
 It enables you to describe the value on offer in your Slack, nudge them towards channels worth checking out, and set up an email digest to keep them in the loop.
 Make sure you're doing this from day one of your community so you don't miss the chance to engage members when they are most motiviated!